-Inside you will find several shops and cafes, restaurants, ATM machines, a children's playground, a bank, an information desk, a car rental desk and much more to relax, stuff your belly, or refresh your mouth before your departure or after your arrival.
+For your information, Pulkovo airport boasts 110 passport control desks to speed up immigration processing and has 88 check-in desks to avoid long queues.
+Inside you can find several shops and cafes, restaurants, ATM machines, a children's playground, a bank, an information desk, a car rental desk, including facilities to relax and stuff your belly, or refresh your mouth before your departure or after your arrival.

-Honestly, compared to the two old terminals, everyone landing at Pulkovo's new terminal will be impressed by the efficiency of the building, which consists of four levels connected by escalators, staircases and elevators.
+Honestly, compared to the two old terminals, everyone landing at Pulkovo's new terminal will be impressed by the efficiency of the building, which consists of four levels connected by escalators, staircases, and elevators.

 The first level, which is the ground floor, houses the arrivals and baggage claim area.
-The second floor houses the passport control area, a tourist center and several recreational areas.
+The second-floor houses the passport control area, a tourist center, and several recreational areas.
 The third floor is home to the departures and customs area as well as additional recreational areas.
 The fourth floor has a playground for kids and a business lounge.

 We bet, nobody will be disappointed with this new terminal!
-Rather, everyone will be amazed not only by the comfort it offers, but also by its glass skylights and geometric panels and the unusual gold, domed ceiling that surely will remind you of the stunning domes on the city’s Church of the Savior on Spilled Blood.
+Rather, everyone will be amazed not only by the comfort it offers but also by its glass skylights and geometric panels and the unusual gold, domed ceiling that surely will remind you of the stunning domes on the city’s Church of the Savior on Spilled Blood.

 Designed by the architect A.V.
-Zhuk and built in 1973, the Pulkovo airport terminal I served domestic flights and flights to the former soviet republics until December 2013.
+Zhuk and built in 1973, the Pulkovo airport terminal I served domestic flights and flights to the former Soviet republics until December 2013.

-Although it is now closed, there are rumours that once the current renovation has been completed all domestic flights may once again depart from here, or it may be used as passenger waiting area for the new terminal.
+Although it is now closed, there are rumors that once the current renovation has been completed all domestic flights may once again depart from here, or it may be used as passenger waiting area for the new terminal.
 We'll keep you posted on that!

 Built in the early 1950s and completely renovated and redesigned back in 2003, the Pulkovo Airport terminal II served international flights until December 2013.
 Today it has been shut down and replaced with the new, modern terminal Pulkovo.

-To get to town from the airport, you can take a taxi, the bus №39 or a minibus K39.
-They will all bring you to the nearest Moskovskaya Metro station in no more than 20-30 minutes, depending on traffic.
+To get to town from the airport, you can take a taxi, the bus №39 and №39Ex, or minibus K39.
+If you take the public transportation they will all bring you to the nearest Moskovskaya Metro station in no more than 20-30 minutes, depending on traffic.

-The city bus stop is located at the exit of the arrival hall on the ground floor of the terminal, and runs daily every 15-20 minutes from 5.30 am until 01.30 am.
-Alternatively, the Minibus runs every 5 minutes from 7.00 am until 23.30 pm, every day of the week.
+The city bus stop is located at the exit of the arrival hall on the ground floor of the terminal and runs daily every 15-20 minutes from 5.30 am until 01.30 am.
+Alternatively, the minibus runs every 5 minutes from 7.00 am until 23.30 pm, every day of the week.

-As of year 2018 the ticket price is 40rubles (€0.60/$0.65) for the city bus, 45rubles (€0.70/$0.75) for the Minibus, and should be no more than 1200rubles (19€/23$) for a taxi ride, while the cost of the baggage is 35rubles per piece, if a suitcase is extremely large.
+Currently, the ticket price is 40Rubles (€0.50/$0.60) for the city bus, 45Rubles (€0.65/$0.70) for the minibus, and should be no more than 1300rubles (17€/20$) for a taxi ride, while the cost of the baggage is 40Rubles per piece if a suitcase is extremely large.